71. Moving lanes: How to make career changes without going backward, featuring Donna Burr.

-- Network - According to Donna, your network's strength will absolutely be a lead indicator of your success in finding your next role.
+- Network - According to Donna, your network's strength will be a lead indicator of your success in finding your next role.
 If you're in the market for a job, you need to let your network know.
-Therefore, it’s important to keep your network current and connected, regularly engaging, not expecting it to be transactional, or only connecting with people when you need something from them.
-It’s a two-way street.
-Make sure you’re helping others as much as asking for their support.
+Therefore, it's important to keep your network current and connected, regularly engaging, not expecting it to be transactional, or only connecting with people when you need something from them.
+It's a two-way street.
+Make sure you're helping others as much as asking for their support.

 What are the 2021 job market trends?

-Donna believes the market is slowly bouncing back since November of 2020.
+Donna believes the market has been slowly bouncing back since November of 2020.
 The disruption caused by the pandemic in 2020 showed organizations that they can rely on their technology, people, and systems to continue operating under extreme conditions.
-It wasn't perfect, but the changes we experienced at very short notice, such as a large proportion of the workforce working off-site, showed amazing strength and trust in the systems in place.
+It wasn't perfect, but the changes we experienced at concise notice, such as a large proportion of the workforce working off-site, showed amazing strength and trust in the systems in place.
 Donna believes that in 2021, as we bring workers back to the office, we may be able to launch a different proposition in the way we work, operate, and service customers.
 There is cautious optimism in Melbourne at least, and this is good news for job-hunters.

 The optimized job search schedule is gold dust.

 For some, the job market is still very competitive.
 It can be frustrating and demoralizing when you're getting knock-backs or just feeling like you're not making progress.
 Still, be patient, keep the discipline, believe in yourself, surround yourself with people who will help and support you.
-Donna and I firmly believe that if you do focus on all those things, you'll start seeing conversions, leads, and opportunities coming your way!
+Donna and I firmly believe that if you focus on all those things, you'll start seeing conversions, leads, and opportunities coming your way!
 You have to put in the hard work.
 No one's more interested in you finding a job than you.
 It's not the recruiter's job; it's not your friend's job; it's not your network's job to find you a role.